 We needed to be presentable for the officials, we had to wear clean clothes with pants that reach over your knees (a lot of countries in the pacific don't want to see your knees - I get it, knees are weird).
 We dug out some clothes from our bins, and then went back on deck to give Iggy the dinghy 'the kiss of life'.

-Our neighbour, a bearded American guy named Charlie, rowed over in his inflatable.
+Our neighbor, a bearded American guy named Charlie, rowed over in his inflatable.
 We were downwind from him so he didn't bother using his outboard.

 Charlie had been here for a little while already, and gave us some tips and recommendations for Majuro.